ashemath/wizardlab/README.md

 vagrant up client
 ```
 The Client machine is configured to PXE boot, so it will hang on step where it tries to inject
 the SSH key.
 It will be trying to PXE boot.
-Open up `virt-manager` and try out the menu.
+Open up `virt-manager` and try out the netboot.xyz menus.

 If you got the menu working, try setting up a beefier virtual machine from scratch on the 'wizardlab' virtual network.